paulfioravanti/steno-dictionaries/README.md

 Installing a plugin by selecting the plugin name from the list and clicking the "Install/Update" button.

-- [Plover Comment][]: Many of the outlines contain inline metadata enabled by this plugin, so that will need to be installed to ensure there are no errors in executing those outlines
 - [Plover Dict Commands][]: Needed in order to use outlines that enable typing raw steno
 - [Plover Layout Display][]: Needed in order to use my [Georgi][]-inspired